Saudi Arabia's hospitality sector grows amid rising demand

 on

 Saudi Arabia’s hospitality sector is experiencing significant growth and development to meet the increasing demand.
-The expansion follows progress witnessed in the Middle East region as a whole, and Saudi Arabia in particular, including extensive investments in the fields of tourism, entertainment, sports, and cultural events.
+Moreover, the expansion follows progress witnessed in the Middle East region as a whole and Saudi Arabia in particular, including extensive investments in the fields of tourism, entertainment, sports, and cultural events.

 “Countries in the Middle East and North Africa, such as Saudi Arabia, the United Arab Emirates, and Egypt, are undergoing significant transformations during this phase,” affirmed Haitham Mattar, the official spokesperson and managing director of the InterContinental Hotels Group (IHG) for India, the Middle East, and Africa.

-Mattar further emphasized that Saudi Arabia’s Vision 2030 and government efforts related to social and economic reforms have contributed to bolstering confidence in the hospitality sector.
+Mattar emphasised Saudi Arabia’s Vision 2030 and government social and economic reforms have increased confidence in the hospitality sector, supporting the development of high-quality branded facilities in cities like Riyadh and Jeddah, thereby strengthening the hospitality industry.

 Regarding the IHG’s growth plans, Mattar revealed: “Our growth plans in the coming years revolve around expanding our presence and footprint in the region, as well as launching our brands, including our luxury global brand, in markets such as the Kingdom, the UAE, and Egypt.”